OXID-eSales/developer_documentation/development/modules_components_themes/module/tutorials/frontend_mini_basket.rst

 Extending an active theme block
 ===============================

-.. todo: should be updated to APEX theme
+.. todo: #Igor: urgent: must be updated to APEX theme

 Learn how to extend or overwrite an active OXID eShop theme block.